oneeve8/kobble-data/content/Tutorial2.md

 This tutorial video may also give you ideas for creating your own wiki knowledge base, as well as some content management ideas.

-And finally, I’ll give you a quick review of some of the Lets review some of the icons in Kobble.
+And finally, I’ll give you a quick review.

+Lets review some of the icons in Kobble.

 Green Channel,
 White Channel,